SirihaasaNallamothu28/ConvolutionalNueralNetworksOpthalmology/README.md

 Please note that I did not include the processed data set in this repository.
 I processed and orgnized the kaggle data set through the funding I recived.
 View the video below as well.
-I also included the script I utlized to sort the data in a seperate respository: Fovea-DataSetSortingScript Other links:
+I also included the script I utlized to sort the data in a seperate respository: Fovea-DataSetSortingScript I included the tensorflow lite compressed models as well.
+Other links:

 Press Release: https://ibio.org/ibio-announces-winner-of-illinois-biogeneius-challenge-student-competition-2/